JelleDeGeest/ViTHash/README.md

 ### Install ViTHash

-You can install ViTHash from PyPI (after publishing):
+You can install ViTHash from PyPI:

 ```bash
 pip install vithash